s4mcontext/s4mc/README.md

 ![](https://github.com/s4mcontext/s4mc/blob/main/imgs/method.png?raw=true)

 ## Description:information_source:
-This is an official PyTorch implementation of the "Semi-Supervised Semantic Segmentation via Marginal Contextual Information" paper submission for ICCV 2023.
+This is an official PyTorch implementation of the "Semi-Supervised Semantic Segmentation via Marginal Contextual Information" paper submission for NeurIPS 2023.

 The method utilize contextual information to produce higher quality and higher quantity of pseudo-labels.